eshen4/qbb2022-answers/day2-homework/README.md

 				ref = line[3]
 	3. Run through random_snippet vcf, pulling ID info for each line Look up ID based on chrom, pos, ref
 		Two outcomes: ID is in dbSNP, or it isn't in dbSNP
 	4. Report the number of unmatched outcomes through a counter

+	Results:
+	unmatched outcomes = 100